ChandraSekharC478/AWSDemo/README.md

 Make sure your `.git` folder is not exposed publicly.
 Do **not** push any sensitive data or credentials into your GitHub repo.

 ---

-Let me know if you'd like me to create this `README.md` and push it to your repo automatically or if you want additional sections like screenshots or domain integration.
 ```